syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the checkbox color

-By default the checkbox color is blue, you can change the checkbox color by using `Color` property in `DataFormItem`.
+By default the checkbox color is blue, you can change the checkbox color by using `Color` property in `DataFormCheckBoxItem`.

 {% tabs %}
 {% highlight C# %}